CelliesProjects/eStreamPlayer32/README.md

 - [Google Roboto font](https://fonts.google.com/specimen/Roboto) which is [available under Apache2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
 - [jQuery 3.4.1](https://code.jquery.com/jquery-3.4.1.js) which is [available under MIT license](https://jquery.org/license/).

+#### TODO:

+- Volume control runs over http socket.
+Refactor this to web socket.
+- Style the interface properly.
+- Does not run properly on M5Stack Node.
+Fix this.
+- Reconnect code should be better.
+Maybe do a timed check for connection?
+- Improve the behaviour of the interface.
+Hard drives (the library) need time to wake up from sleep etc.

 ````
 MIT License